-AZURA BAY

-Materials: As a sustainable retailer, Azura Bay sells only pieces made of sustainable fabrics like GOTS-certified organic cotton, TENCEL Lyocell, recycled synthetic or vintage deadstock.

-Supply chain & labor practices: All brands they retail are carefully vetted for ethical sourcing and manufacturing policies.
-Made in either Fair Trade certified factories or low labor abuse risk countries like the US, UK, and Canada.

-The text was then updated: SUSTAINABLE CLOTHING BRANDS IN THE USA / CANADA
+SUSTAINABLE CLOTHING BRANDS IN THE USA / CANADA

 Materials: Range of innovative sustainable materials (including organic, natural fabrics and recycled synthetics).

 Supply chain & labor practices: Fair trade certified and a strong focus on transparency via The Footprint Chronicles.

 Why we love them: Leader in the sustainable fashion movement.
 Founding member of 1% for the Planet.

 Materials: Mostly 100% Fair Trade organic cotton but some designs have added spandex.

 Supply chain & labor practices: Manufactured in Fair Trade certified factories in India near fabric sources to reduce transportation emissions.

-Why we love them: Affordable!
+Why we love them: Affordable fast fashion alternative.
 Use water and energy-saving production methods and encourage circular fashion through their clothing recycling and donation program.

 Materials: Natural fibers and certified responsibly sourced animal-based materials like down and wool.
 Synthetic fibers almost always recycled, including Econyl and recycled polyester.

 Supply chain & labor practices: Excellent transparency and sewn in Fair Trade Certified factories in Peru, Mexico, and China.

 Why we love them: Durable, outdoor-ready designs.
 Bluesign certified.

 4. SYNERGY ORGANIC CLOTHING

 Materials: GOTS-certified organic cotton.
 Some recycled polyester, TENCEL Modal, or spandex.
 Dyed with low-impact non-toxic dyes.

 Supply chain & labor practices: Produced in one of two factories, one Fair Trade certified, the other uncertified but fair trade principles.

 5. AZURA BAY

 Materials: Sells only pieces made of sustainable fabrics like GOTS-certified organic cotton, TENCEL Lyocell, recycled synthetic or vintage deadstock.

 Supply chain & labor practices: All brands made in either Fair Trade certified factories or low labor abuse risk countries like the US, UK, and Canada.